You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 #7: White Picket Fence Garden Gate Potty Station

-You know that moment when your golden has already gone in the flower bed — again — and you’re standing there in your slippers holding a little bag, just… sighing?
+You know that moment when your little golden has already gone in the flower bed – again – and you’re standing there in your slippers holding a little bag just… sighing?

-Yeah.
-Me too.
-My neighbor actually built something like this and I could not stop thinking about it on my drive home.
+yeah, I do too.
+My neighbor built something like this and I couldn’t stop thinking about it on my drive home.

-This setup uses a white vinyl picket fence with a gate frame to section off a dedicated potty corner.
-The ground is lined with pea gravel and river rock — about 2–3 inches deep — so urine drains through instead of pooling.
-Tucked against a stone wall with red salvia bushes framing both sides, it looks like a Pinterest garden nook.
-Not a dog bathroom.
-That’s the whole point.
+This is the setup: a white vinyl picket fence with a gate frame for our dedicated potty corner.
+We have pea gravel and river rock lined about 2-3 inches deep so that the urine drains through.
+The potty corner is tucked against a stone wall and lined with red salvia bushes for a Pinterest worthy garden nook…NOT our dog bathroom.
+This is the goal.

 Materials & Tools: